 In 2017, mycologists (fungi biologists) compiled a list of 3,009 macrofungal species (those that can be seen by the naked eye) in BC.
 This is likely only a fraction of the total number of species that occur in the province.
 More research is needed to create a complete picture of where and how many fungi grow in BC.

 Larry Evans and Tyson Ehlers explain the ins and outs of fungi (Photo by Pat Morrow)

 In October 2018, the Nature Conservancy of Canada (NCC) hosted a mushroom walk on the Midgeley Conservation Area near Creston, BC.
 In addition to introducing people to the wonderful world of fungi, this event also doubled as a citizen science bioblitz.
 Participants helped identify and catalogue over 100 different species of fungus in a few hours.

 With so little past inventory work directed at fungi, bioblitzes like this are likely to turn up new species records for the region, and possibly species new to science.

 Nature's classroom (Photo by Pat Morrow)

-Starting in the Creston Valley Wildlife Management Area and winding up the slope to NCC’s Midgeley Conservation Area, the route followed part of the historic Dewdney Trail and provided spectacular views of the Creston Valley.
+Starting in the Creston Valley Wildlife Management Area and winding up the slope to NCC’s Midgeley Conservation Area, the route followed part of the historic Dewdney Trail.
+It provided spectacular views of the Creston Valley.

 Under the guidance of mycologists Tyson Ehlers (Masse Environmental Consultants) and Larry Evans (Western Montana Mycological Association), participants collected over 100 species of mushrooms during the walk.
-These will be properly documented and samples of each will be submitted to a fungal herbarium at the University of Victoria.
+These will be properly documented.
+Samples of each will be submitted to a fungal herbarium at the University of Victoria.

 Mushroom samples (Photo by Laura Andrews)